AlanKrajina/AlanKrajina.github.io/_posts/2019-10-11-flow_of_fetch_in_rails_and_js_project_to_view_index_content.markdown

 e.preventDefault()
 ```

-we prevent default when that link is clicked (meaning default will render via rails html markup)
+we prevent default when that link is clicked (meaning default will render via rails html markup).
 On the last line we simply call getLessons() when our link is clicked.

 For us to call that function we need to declare it: